 Recognizing that building rapport with respondents is crucial for eliciting accurate information, efforts were made to establish trust and familiarity prior to conducting interviews.
 Data were collected using a structured interview schedule.
-Respondents were interviewed systematically, and adequate probing and clarification were employed to ensure their full understanding of each question, thereby facilitating accurate and reliable responses.Information was collected on the types and numbers of livestock and poultry owned, losses incurred during flood events, and the specific mitigation strategies adopted to minimize such losses.
+Respondents were interviewed systematically and adequate probing and clarification were employed to ensure their full understanding of each question, thereby facilitating accurate and reliable responses.Information was collected on the types and numbers of livestock and poultry owned, losses incurred during flood events, and the specific mitigation strategies adopted to minimize such losses.

-Water management strategies were assessed under five main categories: boiling water prior to feeding, addition of water sanitizers, mixing turmeric with water, filtering and sieving, and direct access to community water sources.
-In addition, efforts to safeguard community water resources such as ponds and lakes, as well as rainwater harvesting practices, were evaluated.
+Water management strategies were assessed under five main categories: boiling water prior to feeding, addition of water sanitizers including….(name), mixing turmeric with water, filtering and sieving, and direct access to community water sources.
+In addition, efforts to safeguard community water resources such as ponds and lakes, as well as rainwater harvesting practices by….(mention community/ individual or government offices), were also evaluated.

-The adoption of breeding management strategies during flood disasters included postponement of breeding activities, use of artificial insemination, and reliance on natural mating practices were also evaluated.
+The adoption of breeding management strategies during flood disasters included postponement of breeding activities, use of artificial insemination and reliance on natural mating practices were also evaluated.

-Health management measures assessed included observation of abnormal signs in animals, safeguarding young stock, isolation of sick animals, prompt Veterinary consultation, sharing of first-aid medicines among neighboring farmers, regular deworming, vaccination practices, quarantine procedures for newly acquired animals, and restrictions on community grazing.
+Health management measures assessed during the study included observation of abnormal signs in animals, safeguarding young stock, isolation of sick animals, prompt Veterinary consultation, sharing of first-aid medicines among neighboring farmers, regular deworming, vaccination practices, quarantine procedures for newly acquired animal, and restrictions on community grazing.

 The survey data were subjected to Chi-square analysis using SPSSversion-20 software package to assess the statistical significance of variations in the levels of adoption of each flood mitigation strategy.